zephyrproject-rtos/zephyr/doc/guides/dts/howtos.rst

 Validate properties
 ===================

-If you're getting a compile error reading a node property, remember :ref:`not-all-dt-nodes`, then check your node identifier and property.
+If you're getting a compile error reading a node property, check your node identifier and property.
 For example, if you get a build error on a line that looks like this:

 .. code-block:: c